hhoke/blog/hegemony_to_heterotopia.md

 Through thirty years of social changes and technical improvements, the three networks pumped out fare that was mostly remarkable for its consistency.
 Certain types of shows would become trendy or fall out of favor, hemlines went up and down, and new stars would emerge and fade, but the airwaves were always dominated by action, mystery and detective shows, soap operas, variety hours, and the ubiquitous family comedies.
 By the mid-1980s, American television was beginning to transition from the stuffy, centralized and highly censored world of three networks to the hundreds of channels that exist today, but it hadn’t happened yet.
 A person from 1955 could switch on a television in 1985 and be instantly at home.
 Even some of the same players were still around.
 Andy Griffith, star of Simpsons punching bag Matlock, had debuted on television during the Eisenhower Administration and was still one of its biggest stars under Reagan. " https://deadhomersociety.com/zombiesimpsons/zs2/

 [80s Cable Explosion] from 20 to 60 percent in one decade  https://www.baseballprospectus.com/news/article/6443/the-big-picture-all-star-ratings/#google_ads_iframe_/123624319/leaderboard_0_0:~:text=The%20following%20graph%20displays%20the%20percentage,1977%20to%201999%20(thanks%20to%20tvhistory.tv)%3A

+[HBO vs. FCC] "The federal district court in Washington, D.C., that heard the case of HBO v.
+FCC issued its decision in 1977.
+It ruled that the FCC was not justified in restricting cable TV in order to protect the broadcast networks.
+Following this first ruling, a whole series of court decisions overturned other FCC restrictions on cable TV.
+Cable operators gained the right to air current movies and sporting events, for instance, and to offer services in the nation's top television markets.
+The rulings also freed the cable industry from FCC requirements to provide local communities with special channels to air their own programming." https://www.encyclopedia.com/arts/news-wires-white-papers-and-books/rise-cable-television

 [Hate, Inc] "As a business, the news media was headed this way long before Trump.
 However, we’ve now arrived at a place where the Good morning, everybody model geared toward delivering information broadly has been switched out for a model that, more than ever, works backwards, beginning with the audience.
 It’s more like demographic targeting, or audience-framing, than information delivery."
 Hate, Inc. by Matt Taibbi